-Our Education Lab is open year-round and hosts a variety of hands-on brain science programs in the Jerome L. Greene Science Center, located at 609 W 129th St. Designed with feedback from the community, these programs harness the groundbreaking research of the Institute in creative ways for school children, families, after-school groups, teachers and
+We are delighted to call Manhattanville home and eager to share with our neighbors the challenge and excitement of learning how our minds and brains work.
+Our Education Lab, located near the 129th Street entrance of the Jerome L. Greene Science Center, is open year-round and hosts a variety of hands-on brain science programs.
+Designed with feedback from the community, these programs harness the groundbreaking research of the institute in creative ways for school